mmeggmegan/windows365/Windows365/enterprise/rdp-multipath.md

 - __Client Version__: Requires the latest version of the Remote Desktop client (MSRDC) or Windows App, starting from the January 2025 release (version 1.2.6074 or later)..

-### Verify RDP Multipath is used
+### Verify RDP Multipath connectivity

 Users can check the connection status of a remote session from the connection bar, which shows RDP Multipath is enabled, as shown in the following example screenshot:

 ![A screenshot of connection information showing that RDP Multipath is enabled.](https://review.learn.microsoft.com/en-us/azure/virtual-desktop/media/rdp-multipath/rdp-multipath-connection-bar.png)

-### Opt-in or Opt-out of the RDP Multipath
+### Manage RDP Multipath Availability

-RDP Multipath is being rolled out in phases.
-If you’d like to manually control the feature availability on your session hosts, you can use the following registry key to either opt in or opt out.
+RDP Multipath is being introduced in phases.
+If you encounter any issues and wish to temporarily disable Multipath, or if you’re eager to try it before it’s fully rolled out, you can manually control its availability on your session hosts using the following registry key:

-#### Opt-in to RDP Multipath
+#### To enable RDP Multipath early (opt in):

-To enable RDP Multipath ahead of the full rollout, set the following registry key value to 100:
+Run the following command in an elevated command prompt to set the following registry key value to 100:

 ```
 reg add "HKLM\SYSTEM\CurrentControlSet\Control\Terminal Server\RdpCloudStackSettings" /v SmilesV3ActivationThreshold /t REG_DWORD /d 100 /f
 ```

-#### Opt-out of RDP Multipath
+#### To disable RDP Multipath early (opt out):

-To enable RDP Multipath ahead of the full rollout, set the following registry key value to 100:
+Run the following command in an elevated command prompt to set the registry key value to 0:

 ```
 reg add "HKLM\SYSTEM\CurrentControlSet\Control\Terminal Server\RdpCloudStackSettings" /v SmilesV3ActivationThreshold /t REG_DWORD /d 0 /f
 ```

-###

 > [!NOTE]
-> After updating the registry key, users must disconnect and reconnect to the session host for the change to take effect.
+> After updating the registry key, users must disconnect and reconnect to the session host for their Windows 365 Cloud PC for the change to take effec.

 ###